Part 1: THE SAUDI GROUP

 Two Years After Sept.
 11 CIA BLACK SITE:

 Dan (Jason Clarke) walks into a dingy room where a terrorist financier, Ammar (Reda Kateb), is being held captive by several other CIA members wearing balaclavas.
-He makes the rules clear: If Ammar doesn't look at him when he's being addressed, Dan will hurt Ammar.
-If Ammar steps off the mat he's on or lies about anything, Dan will hurt him.
+He makes the rules clear: If Ammar doesn't look at him when he's being addressed, Dan will hurt him.
+If Ammar steps off the mat he's on or lies about anything, Dan will also harm him.
 Dan has Ammar put in further restraints and beckons to one of the masked individuals to follow him outside.
 He orders his men not to talk to Ammar.

-Outside, the masked individual removes her mask; she is a young CIA agent named Maya (Jessica Chastain).
+Outside, the masked individual removes her cover; she is a young CIA agent named Maya (Jessica Chastain).
 He apologizes for how intense the interrogation is because she has only recently come from Washington.
 Dan explains that their process takes a while because Ammar needs to know how helpless he is.
 He offers to get her a coffee but she tells him that they should go back in.
 He offers her back a balaclava but she declines, asking if Ammar is ever getting out.
 "Never" says Dan.

 The pair go back in and Dan tells him that Ammar needs to understand his situation.
 He knows all about Ammar, had plenty of opportunities to kill him, but let him live so they could have this talk.
 Ammar screams that Dan is nothing more than a garbage man for his corporation but Dan retorts that Ammar is a terrorist who helped finance the September 11th attack in the USA and was caught with explosives in his house when they came for him.
 However, Dan also makes it clear he doesn't want to talk about Sept.
 11 and he wants to know about the Saudi Group.
 Ammar refuses to talk so Dan's men set up mats as Dan forces him to the ground.
 Maya hands Dan a bucket and a towel so that Dan can water board him.
-He asks for an email and demands to know when was the last time Ammar saw Bin Laden.
+He asks for an email and demands to know when was the last time Ammar saw bin Laden.
 At the end of the session, Dan makes it clear that in the end everyone breaks.

 Maya sits in a waiting room.
 Dan brings their boss, station chief Joseph Bradley (Kyle Chandler), to meet her.
 She mentions that what she saw was "a bit fucked up" and Bradley is surprised, having assumed that she volunteered for this position.
 Bradley buzzes her into a secure wing and Dan asks if Maya is ready, but Bradley just points out that the CIA needs to break in the next generation.
 Maya settles into her desk and waits until she is brought into a small conference room where fellow CIA agents Jessica (Jennifer Ehle), Jack (Harold Perrineau), Thomas (Jeremy Strong), and J.J.
 (J.J.
 Kandel) are working on the latest intelligence reports.
 Dan points out that Ammar is withholding on the Saudi Group while Jessica gives updates on the latest leads.
 Maya points out that some of their assumptions are based on pre-9/11 behavior rendered moot by the invasion of Afghanistan.

 Morning prayers wake Maya from an uneasy sleep on her couch.
-She and Dan check in on Ammar still suspended by rope and deprived of sleep using heavy metal music.
+She and Dan check on Ammar, still suspended by rope and deprived of sleep using heavy metal music.
 Dan pulls up a chair and seats Ammar in it, providing him with a bottle of fruit juice and some food.
 He asks Ammar about the Saudi Group and Ammar insists that he only handles money and that he doesn't know who the guys that he finances are.
 Dan kicks the chair out from under Ammar and has Ammar pulled up ripping down his pants to show that he has shit himself.
 Dan and the other agents leave, putting Maya alone in the room with Ammar.
 Ammar tells Maya that Dan is an animal and begs her for help.
 She tells him that he can help himself by being truthful.
-Dan returns with a dog collar and forces it around Ammar's neck he's Dan's dog and needs to be walked.
+Dan returns with a dog collar and forces it around Ammar's neck, suggesting he's Dan's dog and needs to be walked.
 He drags him over to a box; a very confined spot, smaller than a coffin.
 Dan threatens to put Ammar in there if Ammar doesn't tell him about the impending attack.
 Ammar starts screaming days of the week but not a location, so Dan forces him into the box and leaves him there.

 May 29, 2004.